knice/inquiry.ucsc.edu/source/_articles/2020-21/fish-for-all.md

 and gobbles up about [25 percent and 50 percent](https://onlinelibrary.wiley.com/doi/full/10.1111/jfb.12224)
 of the world's production of fishmeal and fish oil, respectively.
-China---the world's largest aquaculture producer---now has plans to [farm millions of salmon](http://www.xinhuanet.com/english/2019-02/26/c_137852335.htm) in giant offshore pens in the middle of Yellow Sea, between mainland
+China&mdash;the world's largest aquaculture producer&mdash;now has plans to [farm millions of salmon](http://www.xinhuanet.com/english/2019-02/26/c_137852335.htm) in giant offshore pens in the middle of Yellow Sea, between mainland